gurhub/fastlane/README.md

-# A Fast "fastlane" Tutorial
+# A Fast "fastlane" Setup Tutorial

-installing on your macOS
+**Warning: This document is still work in progress**

 > sudo gem install fastlane -NV